National Police Air Service

 territorial police forces in England and Wales, as well as the three special police forces serving that area.
 It replaced the previous structure whereby police forces operated their own helicopters, either individually or in small consortia (such as the South East Air Support Unit).
 The project was coordinated by Alex Marshall (the then Chief Constable of Hampshire Police).
 West Yorkshire Police is the lead force, and the service is coordinated from the NPAS Operations Centre, at Wakefield, West Yorkshire.

-The future of NPAS in its current form is in some doubt.
+The future of NPAS was in some doubt previously.
 In June 2021 the Mayor of West Yorkshire, Tracy Brabin, gave formal notice to end West Yorkshire Police's responsibilities as the leading force for NPAS.
 At a meeting of the National Strategic Board found the levels of availability for the fleet were suboptimal and that police forces which fund NPAS were seeing financial challenges.

+The work of NPAS will be incorporated into the planned National Police Service as part of the forthcoming reforms to policing in England and Wales.